chia-chang/ecommerce-business-analytics/README.md

 ### Recommendations

 - Try similar short-term discount campaigns as they're effective for boosting both orders and revenue.
-- Investigate why post-campaign revenue spiked—maybe the campaign built momentum?
+- Dig into why post-campaign numbers spiked.
+Were those returning buyers, or new ones?
+The answer points in pretty different directions strategically.

 ## Summary